 Already well established in the preamp and audio interface market, PreSonus has added loudspeakers to their line of products in the past several years.
-In this review, we are taking a look at the PreSonus Eris E5 studio monitors.
+In this review, I’m taking a look at the PreSonus Eris E5 studio monitors.

 Power and frequency response

 The Eris E5 has a frequency response of 53 Hz – 22 kHz, and a max peak of 102 dB SPL.
 By themselves, the speakers sound better than expected.
 However, there is a large amount of distortion present in the low end especially at higher volumes.
 I’m not sure whether it’s coming from the woofer or the amplifier, but once you begin hearing distortion you won’t be able to unhear it.

 After extended periods of listening, I found the brightness of the high end to be quite fatiguing.
 The crossover frequencies also didn’t seem to be aligned very well, and most vocals were quite lost in reproduction.

 For the money, it is acceptable, although there are better speakers available.
 Check out my recently updated pick of the best budget studio monitors in the $200-400 range.

 Audio can be fed to the monitor through balanced XLR and TRS jacks, or through unbalanced RCA.
 The inputs are positioned under several adjustment rotary dials, one of which controls the input gain being sent in.

 The other two are acoustic tuning knobs for high and mid frequencies, both allowing for +6 or -6 dB.
 There is a dedicated low cutoff switch as well, allowing you to configure for a flat response, or cuts at either 80 Hz or 100 Hz.

 Above the IEC socket, power switch and AC select switch, are several images to help decipher what setting you should adjust the Acoustic Space switch to for the best results (0, -2 db, -4 db).

 I found that the layout of the rear panel to be incredibly well-designed, and easy to follow.